 Entrance hall with stairs to first floor.
 Beautifully furnished living room with attractive fireplace and fire.
 Dining area with French doors to conservatory leading to enclosed rear south facing courtyard.
 Very well equipped kitchen.
 On the first floor there are two pretty bedrooms.
 One spacious double room with king size bed.
 Further twin bedroom.
 Tiled, modern bathroom with shower over bath and W.C.

 ESSENTIAL INFORMATION: Saturday changeover day.
 TV, DVD.
 HI FI.
 Electric oven and hob.
 Washing machine/dryer.
 Fridge/freezer.
 Microwave.
 Dishwasher.
 Bed linen included.
 Travel cot and high chairs available for hire at £10.00 per item.
 Double glazed windows.
 Gas central heating.
 No pets.
 No smoking.
-Although the cottage does not have a private parking space there is unrestricted roadside parking nearby and the long stay town car is a ten minute walk along the esplanade on Manor Road.
-Weekly tickets are £23.00, they can be bought at the machine in the car park and cover any East Devon Council car park.
+The cottage has a private parking space directly opposite the property at an additional weekly charge.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Nearest travel links||Nearest airport: Exeter Airport 15 km, Nearest railway: Exeter St Davids or Honiton 15 km|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

 |Standard||Kettle, Toaster, Iron|

 |Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|